 The bathroom was crowded with giddy things who fell silent as they pasted a plastic smile over their lipstick.
-She went into a booth.
+Rachel ignored them, and went into a booth.

 She wouldn’t mind sitting here for the next hour, thinking her thoughts, but knew she had to return to center stage.

 She came out, washed her hands.
 Looking at her escort in the mirror.